Scheduling (computing): Dispatcher

 The dispatcher should be as fast as possible since it is invoked during every process switch.
-During the context switches, the processor is virtually idle for a fraction of time, thus unnecessary context switches should be avoided.
+During the context switches, the processor is virtually idle for a fraction of time; thus, unnecessary context switches should be avoided.
 The time it takes for the dispatcher to stop one process and start another is known as the dispatch latency.

 Scheduling disciplines

-A scheduling discipline (also called scheduling policy or scheduling algorithm) is an algorithm used for distributing resources among parties which simultaneously and asynchronously request them.
+A scheduling discipline (also called scheduling policy or scheduling algorithm) is an algorithm used for distributing resources among parties that simultaneously and asynchronously request them.
 Scheduling disciplines are used in routers (to handle packet traffic) as well as in operating systems (to share CPU time among both threads and processes), disk drives (I/O scheduling), printers (print spooler), most embedded systems, etc.

 The main purposes of scheduling algorithms are to minimize resource starvation and to ensure fairness amongst the parties utilizing the resources.
 Scheduling deals with the problem of deciding which of the outstanding requests is to be allocated resources.
 There are many different scheduling algorithms.
 In this section, we introduce several of them.

 In packet-switched computer networks and other statistical multiplexing, the notion of a scheduling algorithm is used as an alternative to first-come first-served queuing of data packets.

 The simplest best-effort scheduling algorithms are round-robin, fair queuing (a max-min fair scheduling algorithm), proportional-fair scheduling and maximum throughput.
 If differentiated or guaranteed quality of service is offered, as opposed to best-effort communication, weighted fair queuing may be utilized.

 In advanced packet radio wireless networks such as HSDPA (High-Speed Downlink Packet Access) 3.5G cellular system, channel-dependent scheduling may be used to take advantage of channel state information.
 If the channel conditions are favourable, the throughput and system spectral efficiency may be increased.
 In even more advanced systems such as LTE, the scheduling is combined by channel-dependent packet-by-packet dynamic channel allocation, or by assigning OFDMA multi-carriers or other frequency-domain equalization components to the users that best can utilize them.